 Today we in the United States hold Pulaski's banner in our hands.
 It is our duty to hold it high, to be worthy of it, to respond to the challenge of Casimir Pulaski's descendants in Poland today, when they say to us: "Guard it, till our homes are free!
 Guard it - God will prosper thee!"

-Speech source: Papers of John F. Kennedy.
+Source: Papers of John F. Kennedy.
 Pre-Presidential Papers.
-Senate Files.
-Series 12.
-Speeches and the Press.
-Box 905, Folder: "Pulaski Day dinner, Milwaukee, Wisconsin, 17 October 1959".
+Senate Files, Box 905, "Pulaski Day dinner, Milwaukee, Wisconsin, 17 October 1959."
+John F. Kennedy Presidential Library.